kubernetes/ingress-nginx/controllers/nginx/configuration.md

 There are 3 ways to customize NGINX:

-1. [config map](#allowed-parameters-in-configuration-config-map): create a stand alone config map, use this if you want a different global configuration
+1. [ConfigMap](#allowed-parameters-in-configuration-configmap): create a stand alone ConfigMap, use this if you want a different global configuration
 2. [annotations](#annotations): use this if you want a specific configuration for the site defined in the Ingress rule
-3. custom template: when more specific settings are required, like [open_file_cache](http://nginx.org/en/docs/http/ngx_http_core_module.html#open_file_cache), custom [log_format](http://nginx.org/en/docs/http/ngx_http_log_module.html#log_format), adjust [listen](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen) options as `rcvbuf` or when is not possible to change an through the config map
+3. custom template: when more specific settings are required, like [open_file_cache](http://nginx.org/en/docs/http/ngx_http_core_module.html#open_file_cache), custom [log_format](http://nginx.org/en/docs/http/ngx_http_log_module.html#log_format), adjust [listen](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen) options as `rcvbuf` or when is not possible to change an through the ConfigMap.

 #### Custom NGINX configuration

-It is possible to customize the defaults in NGINX using a config map.
+It is possible to customize the defaults in NGINX using a ConfigMap.

 Please check the [custom configuration](examples/custom-configuration/README.md) example.